-DSE - 1 : Fundamentals of Nano Materials Course Code: PPUETD1 Course Objectives:
+DSE - 1: Fundamentals of Nano Materials

+Course Code: PPUETD1

-- To develop basic understanding of nanomaterials and charge transport mechanism in nanoscale materials. - To provide the knowledge on synthesis of various nanomaterials. - To acquire the knowledge on characterization of nanomaterials.
+- To develop basic understanding of nanomaterials. - To provide the knowledge on synthesis of various nanomaterials. - To acquire the knowledge on characterization of nanomaterials. - To able to understand the charge transport in nanoscale materials.